tallenintegsys/dedup/README.md

 For now I've relaxed my compiler requirements as I develop with my fancy compiled compiler but I have to rebuild it on my server as thats where the 2TB filesystem (backups and some movies too) is.

 In the words of Jeremy Clarkson, this is properly fast!

+Now that I have some clarity as to how this will evolve, time to sort out my class hierarchy / OO / model which has been BS heretofore.